ituglib/gmake/MANUAL.md

 process name will use a system generated name, as would not specifying the option at all. `/NAME $pn1/` would create a process with the name `$pn` instead of a system generated name.

+The `INV` option allows an existing GMAKE variable to be used as input to the program.
+The actual `INV` supplied to the program is the GMAKE program itself, for example, `$X123.#INV`, that must be runned named in order for this option to be used.
+This option cannot be used with `IN`.

+The `OUTV` option allows an existing GMAKE variable, which may or may not be empty, to capture output from the program.
+The actual `OUTV` supplied to the program is the GMAKE program itself, for example, `$X123.#OUTV`, that must be named in order for this optio to be used.
+This option cannot be used with `OUT`.
+Content is always appended to the specified variable in the order in which programs using `OUTV` are executed, unlike standard GMAKE variable semantics.

+Note that variable value resolution occurs in recipes prior to executing programs so the values themselves may not be useful in recipes.
+However, `OUTV` and `INV` can be used together to pass content between Guardian programs.

+The specified `OUTV` variable must exist before the command is executed.
+Typically this is done as follows:

+    OUTPUT_VARIABLE=
+    $(EDIT) /OUTV OUTPUT_VARIABLE/

 ### Special Commands